 The Low-Residency MFA in Creative Writing program is unique in that it considers language as one among many available materials.
 Situated in a school of art and design known for its strong support of interdisciplinary practices, our program encourages experimentation within and across writing forms, genres, and mediums along with a variety of publishing formats to include print, digital, sound, performance, and text-image works.
 This is writing as studio art.

-The program’s tracks are prose, poetry, cross-genre, and literary translation.
-Residencies in winter and summer are supplemented with mentor-based independent work throughout the rest of the year.
+The program offers tracks in prose, poetry, cross-genre, and literary translation.
+Portland-based residencies in winter and summer are supplemented with mentor-based independent work throughout the rest of the year.

 Writing in Portland